declanleebaldwin/infotrack/README.md

 Double click on backend.sln, this should open up the solution in Visual Studio.
 Then click F5 to run the solution.

-#### Once both the front and back end are running, fill in the form to and see the Google rank of searches!
+#### Once both the front and back end are running, fill in the form and see the Google rank of your search terms!